AntonKhorev/osm-habat/readme.md

-# My tools for OpenStreetMap edit analysis, reverts and redaction.
+# My tools for OpenStreetMap edit analysis, reverts and redaction

 Main tool is `boca.mjs`, its previous generation is `tool.js` with `server.js`, others are smaller or unfinished tools.